stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

 In this case there is the IMDB dataset which contains more than 1000 movies, the main goal is to explore the data and it visualization to deliver information that helps the decision making of Alura films.

 ##  :link: Dataset
-The dataset is avaiable on the following link:
+The dataset is available on the following link:

 https://drive.google.com/drive/folders/1fBIECPox4nXVeuIfD5y8k7Vvdy1Omzj8